ca25nada/spawncamping-wallhack/README.md

 * **Help Overlay**
   By default the help overlay will automatically show after 30 seconds of inactivity on the screen.
-  It currently contains information on how to use the features in screenselectmusic.
+  It currently contains information on how to use the features in ScreenSelectMusic.
   You can turn off the overlay from showing up automatically by going to : ```Options → Theme Options → Help Menu``` and setting it to ```Off```.
   It is also available by pressing ```F12``` on the keyboard.

 * **Song Preview**
   Select how the song's sample preview is played.
 It is available in ```Options → Theme Options → Song Preview```.
-  * **SM Style** <sup>Default</sup> - Default.
+  * **SM Style** - The default mode for most (if not all) themes.
 Preview loops from SAMPLESTART to SAMPLESTART+SAMPLELENGTH.
   * **osu!
 Style (Current)** - Preview loops from SAMPLESTART to the end of the song.
     If a person exits midway during gameplay (without going to eval) the preview will start from that point. (and then loop from SAMPLESTART afterwards)
   * **osu!
-Style (Old)** - Preview plays from SAMPLESTART to the end of the song.
+Style (Old)** <sup>Default</sup> - Preview plays from SAMPLESTART to the end of the song.
 Then the preview loops from the start to the end of the song.
   If a person exits midway during gameplay (without going to eval) the preview will start from that point. (and then loop from the beginning afterwards)

+* **Banner Wheel**
+  By default, a blended image of the simfile banner will appear on the musicwheel.
+  Settings are available in ```Options → Theme Options → Banner Wheel```

 ---
 #### ScreenGameplay